cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 How the logic in our Go application relates to Docker
 - NewNode() is responsible for creating the logical node in our Go application.
 - Docker containers simulate multiple instances of your application, with each container running a unique node initialized by NewNode().

+Using goroutines for HTTP servers
+- Each node needs to handle incoming HTTP requests from other nodes while also performing background tasks (e.g., stabilizing, fixing finger tables, checking the predecessor).
+- Running the HTTP server in a separate goroutine allows each node to accept requests concurrently without blocking other tasks.

 ## Next steps
 According to Claude, these are the next steps in order of priority: